How Long Does It Take To Move?

 The Moving Process & General Timelines

-Moving is something that most people have done at least once.
+Moving is something most people have done at least once.
 However, it’s easy to forget what goes into it and how long each step takes to complete.
-Here’s a breakdown of how to plan for a move and a general timeline to follow:
+Here’s a breakdown of the moving process and a general timeline to expect:

-- Find a new home: House hunting is an exhilarating process.
+- Finding a new home: House hunting is an exhilarating process.
 However, it can also be incredibly taxing.
-Finding the right place to call home can take anywhere from a week to a couple of months, so as soon as you land that new job, start searching right away!
+Finding the right place to call home can take anywhere from a week to a couple of months, so as soon as you land that new job, start searching right away.

-- Sell your old home: The time it takes to sell a home depends on the market, location, and price point.
+- Selling your old home: The time it takes to sell a home depends on the market, location, and price.
 Go forward with the assumption that it will take about two months — if everything goes according to plan.

-- Organize your home and sell unwanted items: Examine a floor plan of your new home and decide what furniture items you want to keep.
+- Organizing your home and selling unwanted items: Examine a floor plan of your new home and decide what furniture you want to keep.
 Sell or donate unwanted items starting six weeks before moving day.

-- Pack: Home packing is the most time-consuming part of moving.
+- Packing your belongings: Packing up your home is the most time-consuming part of moving.
 The amount of time it takes depends on the size of your house and how many belongings you’re taking with you.
 If you spend all day packing, expect the process to take three to seven days.
 If you only want to pack in the evenings and on weekends, start packing four weeks before moving day.

-- Make the final arrangements: To ensure a smooth, low-stress moving day, arrange for babysitters and pet sitters, reserve a parking spot for the moving truck, and set aside a “day-of” box.
-These preparations should take place one week to two days ahead of time.
+- Making the final arrangements: To ensure a smooth, low-stress moving day, arrange for babysitters and pet sitters, reserve a parking spot for the moving truck, and set aside a “day-of” box.
+These preparations should be done one week to two days ahead of time.

-- Move out of your house: Moving boxes, furniture, and appliances out of your home may take anywhere from four to eight hours — provided you’ve prepared properly and have professional movers there to help.
+- Moving day timeline: Moving boxes, furniture, and appliances out of your home may take anywhere from four to eight hours — provided you’ve prepared properly and have professional movers there to help.
 Then, delivery takes a few hours for local moves and one to three days for long-distance moves.